The Ultimate Chiang Mai Itinerary

 This ladyboy show that is located at Anusarn Market.
 Here you will find glitz and glamour as you watch this talented group of artists sing, dance and entertain you.
 A thrilling, raunchy and cheeky night out.

-The Thai European Restaurant and Bar showcases many of Chiang Mai’s musical talent but the highlight of the night is always the Black Hawks.
+The Thai European Restaurant and Bar showcases many of Chiang Mai’s musical talent but the highlight of the night is always the local rock band.
 These gifted musicians play a range of classic 70’s, 80’s and 90’s Rock which always makes for a great night out.

 Selection of available Chiang Mai Tours.
 Book yours now!